 - Background is in focus even though it’s miles away.
 In Photography we love that bokeh effect and matching that effect in Photoshop really brings out the depth in an image.
 (Sometimes it’s a life saver if you’re not happy with something in the background it will be blurred anyway.)

 - Different hues and lighting.
 If your subject looks like they were shot on the beach and you put them in a night image, wouldn’t they be moonlit?
 Lighting is everything and if you’re planning to have a sun on the left in the background, your subject should be lit on the same side.
 Otherwise dead giveaway.

 The secret is that everyone knows it’s Photoshop work (nobody has magic smoke coming from their eyes) but they can’t tell why if you get everything right.
 The see through it and just enjoy the image as a whole.

 Not a lot of tips here right.
 Knowing what is wrong is step one.
 Design is problem solving.
 It doesn’t matter which tool you use in Photoshop or any other program.
 I used to read tons of tutorials and it seemed none of them were trying to do what I wanted.
 I hated my Photoshop work until I got better at lighting and better at Photography.

-All of the images you see on this site (or Facebook) were created over the last two years.
 I sit at my desk all day and night working on images.
 No play time.
 I do graphic design 8 hours a day and Photography and composition 8 hours a night.
 Determination is key and don’t lose heart if people don’t like your work.
 On the other side, don’t stop improving because all you family and friends like your image.
 They have to.
-I put my favorite images on 500px because I don’t know anyone on there.
-If they like an image of mine it’s because they really like it and most of the people on there are photographers so you get an honest response.

 Hope that helps.